Table of Contents

 - Vertically and horizontally – you can choose how you want to use your PC vertically or horizontally.

 - Easy to build – I had a chance to build a Gaming PC using this case and it’s quite easy to do so.
 You can check this build here – Ryzen 5 3600 + RTX 2060 Super.

 - Below average airflow – even though a case itself has tons of perforated holes it’s quite toasty inside.
 Especially using just one included case fan.
-So, in case you want to fix it, you will need to add at least one or two additional fans.
+Additional fans might fix this situation partially, but there are much better airflow PC cases out there.

 So, in case you decided to grab one for yourself, I will leave a link below.
 And I hope now you have a better overview of this case.
 It’s small, attractive design and decent price.
 But the main downside is an airflow.
 In case you were planning to grab at least a few RGB fans for your build it will be not an issue for you.
 But for those that plan to use this case as it is, I really recommend buying a few more fans.

 In case you have any questions or doubts, just leave a comment under my Youtube video and I will get back to you guys.

 I hope you enjoyed this unboxing – subscribe via email (you will find it at the right side under the “Posts by month”) so you do not miss upcoming PC hardware unboxing / Gaming PC build blogs.

 Thank you so much for reading / watching my video and see you soon.